Dan’s Winter West Hartford Proposal

-If you’re anything like me, then the lack of snow in Connecticut this winter has been a little disappointing.
+If you’re anything like me, then the lack of snow in Connecticut in the winter of 2020 was a little disappointing.
 With no snowmen to build, I’m sure you’ve had to keep yourself busy in other ways.
 Me, too, dear reader.
 Me, too.
 For example, I ran an engagement session giveaway contest in January.
 Then, I shot one of the winning couple’s sessions and had some delicious ice cream.

 Featured on The Knot’s howtheyasked!